Purita Pelayo

 Purita Valentina Pelayo (born March 24, 1957) is an Ecuadorian writer and activist for transgender rights.
 She played a leading role in the 1997 decriminalization of homosexuality in Ecuador.
 Pelayo was one of the founding members and the president of the Coccinelle Association, the first association of transgender, travesti, and intersex Ecuadorians.

 To recognize Pelayo's activism for the rights of LGBTQ people, the Municipality of Quito granted her the Patricio Brabomalo Award in 2021.
-In 2017, she wrote Los fantasmos se cabrearon, a book about police violence against Ecuadorian LGBTQ people and the beginning of Ecuadorian LGBTQ activism in the 20th century.
+In 2017, she wrote Los fantasmas se cabrearon, a book about police violence against Ecuadorian LGBTQ people and the beginning of Ecuadorian LGBTQ activism in the 20th century.
 Pelayo wrote the book under her pseudonym, Alberto Cabral.

 Biography

 Purita Pelayo was born on March 24, 1957 in Esmeraldas.
 She completed secondary school at Colegio 5 de Agosto in Esmeraldas.
 As a young woman, she participated in community service with the Comboni Missionaries of the Heart of Jesus.
 In the 1980s, she moved to Quito, intending to study law.
 After failing the law school entrance exam, Pelayo decided to study philosophy and political science at the Pontifical Catholic University of Ecuador.
 However, she dropped out after two and a half years.
 During this time, she began to present as a transgender and become close to other trans women in Quito's Mariscal District, many of whom were sex workers.
 Many of these women later became members of Coccinelle.